NEED RELIEF FROM THE OVERWHELM BUT want to go virtual?

 We ask that you try to approach online counseling as if you were going to see your therapist in the office.
 Make sure you have a private space – keep kids and pets safe in another room.
 Turn off distractions, like music, TV and notifications on your phone.
 Use headphones if you have them, and a white noise machine or app can also help to put just outside your door for an extra layer of privacy.

-WE KNOW THERE ARE STILL CONCERNS ABOUT STARTING ONLINE THERAPY.
+WE KNOW THERE ARE STILL CONCERNS ABOUT STARTING ONLINE THERAPY IN OHIO.

 Does online counseling work?